noisyboiler/wampy/README.md

 Before any messaging can happen you need a Router.
 This is a Peer that implements the Dealer or Broker roles, or both.
 Messages are then routed between Clients over an administritive domain called a "realm".

 I suggest that you use Crossbar.io and start it up on the default host and port with the defauly realm.
-See the Crossbar.io docs for the instructions for this.
-Then open a Python console in
+See the [Crossbar.io docs](http://crossbar.io/docs/Quick-Start/) for the instructions for this.
+Then open a Python console.

-You can then

 	In [1]: from wampy.peers.clients import WampClient